-In this article I will be taking a closer look at all the new Topstone range of gravel ebikes.
+Things are hotting up in the world of electric gravel bikes.
+The new Cannondale Topstone has just been released and at first glance, it looks fantastic.
+In this article, I will be taking a closer look at all the new Topstone range of gravel e-bikes.

 Gravel bikes have seen a massive surge in popularity over the last couple of years.
 For me the gravel bike is the perfect solution for the road cyclist who wants to tackle more challenging terrain.
 Cycling is, after all about exploring your surroundings without boundaries.
 And the gravel bike allows you to do this.

-None of these new e-bikes are cheap, but with full carbon frames, front and rear suspension and a whole host of high tech goodies, the lines between road, gravel and MTB have become increasingly blurred.
+None of these new e-bikes is cheap, but with full carbon frames, front and rear suspension and a whole host of high-tech goodies, the lines between road, gravel and MTB have become increasingly blurred.

-Over the last couple of years the Synapse Neo SE 650b has been their only gravel-specific e-bike, but this latest range show that Cannondale really mean business when it comes to the increasingly lucrative gravel ebike market.
-The only negative with the Neo SE was it’s rather heavy weight at over 18kg.
+Over the last couple of years, the Synapse Neo SE 650b has been their only gravel-specific e-bike, but this latest range shows that Cannondale means business when it comes to the increasingly lucrative gravel e-bike market.
+The only negative with the Neo SE was its rather heavy weight at over 18kg.
 I’m hoping this latest range is going to be at least 2kg lighter, considering the full carbon frame and finishing kit.